jundalisay/spblist/content/en/research/descartes/passions/article-138.md

 For example, when a husband mourns his deceased wife, whom (as sometimes happens) he would be troubled to see resurrected.

-It may be that his heart is gripped by Sadness, which the solemnity of the funeral and the absence of a person with whom he was accustomed to converse arouse in him; and it may be that some remnants of love or pity, which present themselves to his imagination, draw true tears from his eyes, notwithstanding that he feels at the same time a secret Joy in the innermost part of his soul, the emotion of which has such power that the Sadness and tears accompanying it cannot diminish its strength.
+It may be that his heart is gripped by Sadness, which the solemnity of the funeral and the absence of a person with whom he was accustomed to converse arouse in him.

+It may be that some remnants of love or pity, which present themselves to his imagination, draw true tears from his eyes, notwithstanding that he feels at the same time a secret Joy in the innermost part of his soul, the emotion of which has such power that the Sadness and tears accompanying it cannot diminish its strength.

 When we read strange adventures in a book or see them represented on a stage, this sometimes excites in us Sadness, sometimes Joy, or Love, or Hatred, and generally all the Passions according to the diversity of the objects that present themselves to our imagination.